Market

 throughout the audit.
 We also:

-• Identify and assess the risks of material misstatement of
+• Identify and assess the risks of material misstatement

-the Standalone Financial Statements, whether due to fraud
+of the Standalone Financial Statements, whether due

-fraud may involve collusion, forgery, intentional omissions,
+error, as fraud may involve collusion, forgery, intentional

-misrepresentations, or the override of internal control.
+omissions, misrepresentations, or the override of

 • Obtain an understanding of internal financial controls